Owen Hayford 1

 Another important difference between a managing contractor and a conventional D&C contractor is the point in the project development process at which they are engaged by the owner – the managing contractor is appointed much earlier.

-During the construction phase, the managing contractor has a variety of responsibilities.
-These will include:
+During the construction phase, the managing contractor has a variety of responsibilities, which include:

 - advising on the appropriate contract strategy for each package;

 - managing the tender process and award of packages;